oVirt/ovirt-site/source/feature/sr-iov.html.md

 *   <b>plugging</b>
     -   is possible if there is an available VF.
-    -   the command should update the hostdev table the vf is free.
+    -   the command should update the hostdev table the vf is not free.
 *   <b>unplugging</b>

       ** the VF will be released (and free for use).